xanjay/xanjay/README.md

 ### Hi there 👋 Its me Sanjay,
-A python developer passionate about Machine Learning.
-Experienced software engineer.
+Experienced software engineer specialized in data engineering and machine learning.
 Skilled in python, deep learning and computer vision.

 - 🔭 I work on AI/ML Projects
-- 🌱 I’m currently (deep)learning with Tensorflow
+- 🌱 I’m currently (deep)learning with Pytorch
 - 👯 Open for Hire
 - ⚡ Fun fact: I like to Seek Discomfort